PiPass/blockpage/README.md

 Install
 ------
-**Kubrick is undergoing maintenance at this time.
-Please expect intermittent downtime, it should be minimal.**

 Installation on a vanilla Pi-Hole is completely automated.
 Execute ``bash <(wget -qO- https://kubrick.roen.us/pipass/scripts/install.sh)`` to install.

 Please don't spam the installation script lots of times per minute!!
 The server has a firewall and might block your connection, if that happens, please email me if it doesn't unblock by itself.